graysonarts/writing/august2015/draft.md

 # Ji

-Ji deactivates the MagCuffs™ from Max's wrists, handing him a robe.
+Ji deactivates the MagCuffs from Max's wrists, handing him a robe.
 She walks to Dominic, and stands over him, looking down.

 Max rubs his wrists, "What's going on?"